 Disappearing ‘Hoods of the San Francisco Ghetto

-In one of the most luxurious cities in the world the San Francisco ghetto often gets ignored, especially with today’s gentrification of the once thriving San Francisco black population.
+In one of the most luxurious cities in the world the San Francisco hoods often gets ignored, especially with today’s gentrification of the once thriving San Francisco black population.

 While the San Francisco black population is only 5% of over 800,000 people that reside in the city, as whites and Asians making up the majority, there are a few urban communities in the city.

 As tourist attractions and middle- and upper-class neighborhoods dominate the city’s landscape, the San Francisco ghetto and urban community is in the Sunnydale Projects, the Mission District, Oceanview, Hunters Point, Potrero Hill and the legendary Fillmore neighborhood.

 The problems with the loss of employment opportunities and resources, high standards of living, and the introduction of drugs flooding the community helped the streets of “The City” to start a new era within the San Francisco ghetto.

 Outside of Oceanview, the heart of the streets of San Francisco were in the city’s once many housing projects that were placed in numerous locations, but the majority were in or around the Fillmore District.

 During San Francisco’s urban renewal construction of the 1950s and 1960s, the city placed housing projects and complexes in Fillmore which would eventually become the heart of the neighborhood.

 By the 1980s and 1990s, a new era and generation emerged in the neighborhood as the streets of the Fillmore became known the Space Age Gangstas or for housing projects like the Pink Palace.